How To Apply For New Hope Housing

 Harrisburg Street Apartments

 This complex is located in the Second Ward neighborhood on Harrisburg and Sampson.
 This complex was built in 2018 and there are 175 units.

 These apartments are literally 15 feet from a Metro Light Rail station.
-This gives you easy access to downtown Houston, the Medical Center or an occasional Astro’s game at Minute Maid Park.
+This gives you easy access to downtown, the Texas Medical Center, or low-cost clinics in Houston’s East End like El Centro de Corazon.

 Harrisburg Apartments can be found at 3315 Harrisburg Blvd, Houston, TX 77003.
 Dial them at 832.971.6220.

 Reed Road Apartments

 This low-cost apartment in Houston is located on the southeast side of town off of Highway 288.
 This complex has 187 apartment units.

 New Hope Reed Road accepts families with children.